Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.SceneEvent.md

 <div class="markdown level1 summary">

-Will always be set to the current scene event type (SceneEventData.SceneEventTypes) this scene event notification pertains to
+Will always be set to the current SceneEventType

 </div>